Elliptic Genus of E-strings: E-strings from Yang-Mills instantons

 Defining $t\equiv e^{i \pi \epsilon_1 + i \pi \epsilon_2}$, $u\equiv e^{i \pi \epsilon_1 - i \pi \epsilon_2}$, $\tilde{f}_1$ is given by $\frac{t}{(1-tu)(1-t/u)}$ times

-The boldfaced subscripts are the irreps of $SO(16)\subset E_8$ visible by the 5d $Sp(1)$ gauge theory with $8$ fundamental flavors. $\chi^{\rm SO(16)}_{\bf R}$ is the $SO(16)$ character of the representation ${\bf R}$.
-We computed the $Z_{\rm QFT}$ of the 5d SYM, following the procedures outlined above (explained in \cite{Hwang:2014uwa}), up to five instantons.
+The boldfaced subscripts are the irreps of $SO(16)\subset E_8$ in the 5d $Sp(1)$ gauge theory with $8$ fundamental flavors. $\chi^{\rm SO(16)}_{\bf R}$ is the $SO(16)$ character of the representation ${\bf R}$.
+We computed $Z_{\rm QFT}$ of the 5d SYM, following the procedures outlined above (explained in \cite{Hwang:2014uwa}), up to five instantons.
 We further expanded it in the Coulomb VEV parameter to extract the $\mathcal{O}(w^1)$ order.
 This completely agrees with (\ref{1E-instanton}).

 $\tilde{f}_2$ is given by $\frac{t}{(1-tu)(1-t/u)}$ times

 This again agrees with the result obtained from the instanton calculus of \cite{Hwang:2014uwa}.

 We also computed $\tilde{f}_3$ with all $SO(16)\subset E_8$ masses turned off.
 It again completely agrees with $\tilde{f}_3$ computed from 5d instanton calculus, up to $q^5$ order that we checked.
 Also, for $3$ and $4$ E-strings, we have kept all $E_8$ masses and compared our 2d elliptic genus with the instanton partition function up to $1$ instanton order, which all show agreements.